dymmond/esmerald/docs/en/docs/security/oauth-jwt.md

 These step by step guides were inspired by **FastAPI** great work of providing simple and yet effective examples for everyone to understand.

-Esmerald adopts a different implementation internally but with the same purposes as any other framework to achieve that.
+Ravyn adopts a different implementation internally but with the same purposes as any other framework to achieve that.